ml-struct-bio/cryodrgn/README.md

     git checkout 1.0.0-beta # or latest version python setup.py install

+### Accelerated training

-To use accelerated mixed precision training (available for Nvidia Volta, Turing, and Ampere architectures), install Nvidia's apex package into the conda environement (https://github.com/NVIDIA/apex#quick-start).
+Accelerated mixed precision training is available for GPUs with tensor core architecutres (Nvidia Volta, Turing, and Ampere architectures).
+For earlier versions of pytorch (up to version 1.6), you will also need to install Nvidia's apex package into the conda environement (https://github.com/NVIDIA/apex#quick-start):

     git clone https://github.com/NVIDIA/apex
     cd apex